 Dug out half a dozen buckets of very wet clay from bottom of pond and dug a larger sump to make it easier to drain the pond.
 This took a a lot longer than usual as the clay is now very very sticky and heavy.

-Dug more out of the return stream, I want it to have a more natural curve, it’s still not quite right.
+Dug more soil from the return stream, I want it to have a more natural curve, it’s still not quite right.
 I will refine it when I can pump water through it.

 Drilled the hole through the main cross member for the pond overflow, which drains into the sewer chamber.
 I didn’t drill the chamber as our neighbours were out in their garden and it was getting late (I’ll be using a heavy hammer drill to do this).
 I also wanted to double check the overflow, before drilling any masonry.
 I spent a couple of hours tidying up the old garage, clearing out old timber and putting up hooks for gardening tools.
 It looks a lot tidier now, it’s easier to access what we need and it gives me a good idea about what sort and size of garden store to get, when we knock down the old garage.

 I spent the morning making the holes for the overflow.
 I had problems with the hole-saw blades – they are supposed to be able to cut both wood and metal, but they would not cut through a screw in the wood which was exactly in the path of the pipe.
 I drilled a few more holes around it and eventually got the angle of the pipe right.
 Drilling the masonry was not quite as difficult as I expected (even with a blunt Tungsten Carbide drill).
 Nevertheless, it took almost three hours to get this job done.

 After lunch I cut the pipes for the overflow (with a trap in the chamber).
 They are solvent weld pipes and I’ll glue them together after the liner has been installed.
 Spent the rest of the afternoon tidying up.

 I finished early as we’re going to the Tank tonight.